ricardoyepez01/assignment-17.1/README.md

 ## Conclusions

-* Based on these results, which target F1 scoring as a measure of adecuacy for the model to classify the tele-marketing data, the recommendation is to use **K Nearest Neighbors** as a first option
+* Based on these results, which target F1 scoring as a measure of adequacy for the model to classify the tele-marketing data, the recommendation is to use **K Nearest Neighbors** as a first option

-* Considering some of the drawbacks of **KNN**, a second best option would be to use a **Decision Tree** model
+* Considering some of the drawbacks of **KNN**, the second best option would be to use a **Decision Tree** model

 * Both of these models seem to strike an acceptable balance between performance scoring, simplicity when it comes to configuring hyper-parameters, and similar fitting times that do not appear resource intensive